Weighted Clustering: Introduction

+The properties proposed in this paper center around the rather basic concept of how different clustering methods react to element duplication.
+This leads to three surprisingly simple categories, each highlighting when some clustering paradigms should be used over others.
+To this end, we consider a generalization of the notion of element duplication by casting the clustering problem in the weighted setting, where each element is associated with a real valued weight.
+Instances in the classical model can be readily mapped to the weighted framework by replacing duplicates with integer weights representing the number of occurrences of each data point.

-We consider a natural generalisation of the classical clustering problem, where every data point is associated with a real valued weight.
-This generalisation enables more accurate representation of some clustering problems.
-For example, consider vector quantification that aims to find a compact encoding of signals that has low expected distortion.
+This generalized setting enables more accurate representation of some clustering instances.
+Consider, for instance, vector quantification, which aims to find a compact encoding of signals that has low expected distortion.
 The accuracy of the encoding is most important for signals that occur frequently.
-With weighted data, such a consideration is easily captured by having the weights of the points represent signal frequency.
-Another illustration of the utility of weights comes from facility allocation, such as the placement of police stations in a new district.
-The distributions of the stations should enable quick access to most areas in the district.
-However, the accessibility of different institutions to a station may have varying importance.
-The weighted setting enables a convenient method for prioritising certain landmarks over others.
+With weighted data, such a consideration is easily captured by having the weights of the points represent signal frequencies.
+When applying clustering to facility allocation, such as the placement of police stations in a new district, the distribution of the stations should enable quick access to most areas in the district.
+However, the accessibility of different landmarks to a station may have varying importance.
+The weighted setting enables a convenient method for prioritizing certain landmarks over others.

+We formulate intuitive properties that may allow a user to select an algorithm based on how it treats weighted data (or, element duplicates).
+These surprisingly simple properties are able to distinguish between classes of clustering techniques and clearly delineate instances in which some methods are preferred over others, without having to resort to assumptions about how the data may have been generated.
+As such, they may aid in the clustering selection process for clustering users at all levels of expertise.

-In this paper, we analyse the behaviour of clustering algorithms on weighted data.
-Given a data set and a clustering algorithm, we are interested in understanding how the resulting clustering changes depending on the underlying weights.
-We classify clustering algorithms into three categories: those that are affected by weights on all data sets, those that ignore weights, and those methods that respond to weights on some configurations of the data but not on others.
+Based on these properties we obtain a classification of clustering algorithms into three categories: those that are affected by weights on all data sets, those that ignore weights, and those methods that respond to weights on some configurations of the data but not on others.
 Among the methods that always respond to weights are several well-known algorithms, such as $k$-means and $k$-median.
 On the other hand, algorithms such as single-linkage, complete-linkage, and min-diameter ignore weights.